glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 #import "../config.typ":num_papers

+// NOTES: We are redoing this part.
+If it is 3 AM and this is still here, ping Glenn.

+// We talk about the current work in each domain of Q4 wargames. then, we say something like "in general, all the stuff in [DOMAIN] has xyz charecteristics. this is interesting because XYZ."

+/** PARV NOTES START
+// 1st para: motivation.
+2nd para: work

+// open a new view, look at all the q4 stuff and categorize naturally

+PARV SCRATCH END **/

+/**

+== Analysis of Q4 (qualitative)

+((RIEDL: I'm not sure why this has to be a separate section from 4.4.
+If things get complex to read, then 4.5 and 4.6 could be 4.4.1 and 4.4.2.))

+here, we talk about the papers in q4 only and characterize them

+// riedl: we should explicitly have a section on research problems and what can be learned by working on those.
+// real time multi agent planning -- mech interpretability -- avoiding bias and echo chambers

+// riedl: have a statement at some point where you could focus on anyone of these individual problems, but these games give opportunities to do many things at once and measure interactions.
+Q4 can solve the problem by avoiding the silos, explaining how the systems interact etc.

 = Discussion
 This section synthesizes key design principles for developing and evaluating LM-driven agents in open-ended wargames.
 Drawing from our comprehensive survey, we distill a set of core methodological considerations—such as turn structure, evidence requirements, human facilitation, and adjudication protocols—that influence the validity and analytical utility of language-based strategic simulations @robinson_stride_2018.
 We then contextualize these principles within specific domains to provide actionable guidance for researchers.